The World Ten Times Over

-The World Ten Times Over is a 1963 British drama film written and directed by Wolf Rilla and starring Sylvia Syms, June Ritchie, Edward Judd and William Hartnell.
-Donald Sutherland makes a brief appearance in a night club scene, one of his earliest roles.
-The film was retitled Pussycat Alley in the US.
+The World Ten Times Over (US title Pussycat Alley) is a 1963 British drama film written and directed by Wolf Rilla, and starring Sylvia Syms, June Ritchie, Edward Judd and William Hartnell.
+Donald Sutherland makes a brief appearance, in one of his earliest roles.
 The British Film Institute has described it as the first British film to deal with an implicitly lesbian relationship.

 Plot

 The lives of two club hostesses Billa and Ginnie, who work in the Soho area of London, have their friendship challenged by jealousies arising when Ginnie becomes romantically involved with Bob, a rich married businessman.